 National Dairy Development Board (NDDB)

-The National Dairy Development Board (NDDB) is a cornerstone of India's dairy sector, with its headquarters located in Anand, Gujarat.
-Established to foster the growth of the dairy industry, NDDB has been instrumental in implementing the "Anand Pattern" of dairy cooperatives, which has significantly improved milk production and the economic well-being of dairy farmers across the nation.
+The National Dairy Development Board (NDDB) serves as a cornerstone of India's dairy sector, with its headquarters located in Anand, Gujarat.
+Established to foster the growth of the dairy industry, NDDB has played a critical role in implementing the "Anand Pattern" of dairy cooperatives.
+This model has markedly improved milk production and the economic well-being of dairy farmers across the nation.

 Leadership and Management

-Under the leadership of Dr. Meenesh Shah, NDDB continues to lead the transformation of India's dairy sector.
-Dr. Shah, who serves as the Chairman, is also the Member Secretary of the Indian National Committee of the International Dairy Federation (INC IDF), promoting international collaboration in the dairy industry.
+Under the stewardship of Dr. Meenesh Shah, NDDB continues to lead the transformation of India's dairy sector.
+Dr. Shah, who serves as the Chairman, is also the Member Secretary of the Indian National Committee of the International Dairy Federation (INC IDF), promoting international collaboration within the dairy industry.

 Significant Events

-NDDB actively engages in global dairy discussions, as exemplified by Dr. Meenesh Shah's participation in the International Dairy Federation (IDF) General Assembly.
-This active participation underscores NDDB's commitment to adopting global best practices and standards.
+NDDB actively participates in global dairy discussions, as evidenced by Dr. Meenesh Shah's involvement in the International Dairy Federation (IDF) General Assembly.
+This engagement underscores NDDB's commitment to adopting global best practices and standards.

 Financial Indicators

-The Indian dairy sector is valued at approximately USD 160 billion, with NDDB playing a crucial role in its development through strategic cooperative initiatives, rather than direct profit-oriented operations.
-NDDB's efforts have significantly contributed to the robust growth of the sector.
+The Indian dairy sector is valued at approximately USD 160 billion, with NDDB playing a crucial role in its development through strategic cooperative initiatives.
+NDDB's efforts have been fundamental to the robust growth of the sector.

 Company Plans and Future Initiatives